fudgefr/pyctozor/README.md

 - Almost everything
 - then make some more sofisticated rules to classify them
 - use rsync to copy/synchronize pictures files
+- Make automatic tests and do some testing, testing and yet other tests!

 LICENCE
 =======